Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 ### Color Options

-The color options is another drop down inside the Additional Options drop down.
+The color options are contained inside the Additional Options drop down and allow changing the colors used to render the resulting images.

 #### Add Debug Colormap checkbox